Consolida is a hardy annual that reaches from 30 to 120 cm (1 to 4 feet) in height.

 Miscellaneous: A confusing genus.
 Members of the Consolida genus differ from Delphinium in their flower structure, which is looser and more open; and in their fruits.
 However many members are commonly given both the Consolida and Delphinium prefixes.

-Larkspur (Consolida) is pretty easy to look after, they should be staked, require a light fertilizing a couple of times, and should be dead-headed to prevent them setting seed and taking over the garden.
+Larkspur (Consolida) is pretty easy to care for: they should be staked; require a light fertilizing a couple of times over their growing season; and should be dead-headed to prevent them from setting seed and taking over the garden.